Written by Kyra, our Nature Warrior.

 Today was without a doubt a remarkable day of learning for both the children and myself.
 From the large gate at the bottom of the Waratah yard April pointed out something she had spotted on the bush trail.

-The children were all very quiet and considerate of the owl.
-They were very concerned it may have hurt its wing.
-Addison asked if they bite and Lyn said “not often, they are very placid birds” (as she patted the owl on the back of the neck.).
+The children were all very quiet and considerate of the bird.
+They were very concerned it may have hurt it’s wing.
+Addison asked if they bite and Lyn said “not often, they are very placid birds” (as she patted it on the back of the neck.).

 To listen to the children talk about the bird’s features, environment and care was wonderful.
 They were naturally very observant and inquisitive which lead to bigger conversations with their peers.